saviorand/lightbug_http/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The only hard dependency for `lightbug_http` is Mojo.
+The only hard dependencies for `lightbug_http` are Mojo and [Git](https://docs.github.com/en/get-started/getting-started-with-git).
-Learn how to set it up on the [Modular website](https://www.modular.com/max/mojo).
+Learn how to get up and running with Mojo on the [Modular website](https://www.modular.com/max/mojo).

-Once you have Mojo up and running on your local machine,
+Once you have Mojo set up locally,

 1. Clone the repo
    ```sh